Typescript - Object Type and Object with examples

 Typescript Object Class

-This is an Object class which is the core Superclass for all javascript API classes which contain methods toString and toLocalString
+This is the Object class, which is the core superclass for all JavaScript API classes containing methods like toString

-This is a custom object which has an empty object with no variables and methods.
-Empty Object and Object point to the same type
+This is a custom object that has an empty object with no variables and methods.
+An empty object and Object point to the same type.

 let myobject = {};